 - She received three A.U.D.E.L.C.O.
 Nominations for the 2010 Best Play Revival for her play “Gladys’ Dilemma.”

-Ms. Jeannette is predeceased by her husband, who died in 1956, and their son, who died at the age of five in 1940.
-She is survived by ten nephews and six nieces.
+Ms. Jeannette is predeceased by her husband, who died in 1956, and their son, who died at age five in 1940.
+Ten nephews and six nieces survive her.
 She passed away on April 4, 2018, at age 103.